vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

    This attribute contains the time in the race, in seconds.
 For example, -30 indicates 30 seconds before the start of the race.
 Value 0 indicates the start of the race, et cetera.

-   Right now it is classified as a METRIC (visible because of the # symbol).
-However, we will not use this attribute to calculate, therefore we will convert this into an ATTRIBUTE.
+   Right now it is classified as a `MEASURE` (visible because of the # symbol).
+However, we will not use this attribute to calculate, therefore we will convert this into an `ATTRIBUTE`.

-   Click the header of the `TIME_GRP` column, then click the value next to "Treat As" and change it to "Attribute".
+   Click the header of the `TIME_GRP` column, then click the value next to **Treat As** and change it to **Attribute**.

    ![Change TIME_GRP to attribute](images/change-timegrp-to-attribute.png)

-   The symbol next to the column header changes to "A".
+   The symbol next to the column header changes to `A`.

 6. Pivot the representation